 |SmartThings Motion Sensor||CentraLite 3325-S Motion and Temperature sensor|

 Note 1: Some bulbs may not work with the Telegesis dongle.

 Once the binding is authorized, and an adapter is added, it automatically reads all devices that are set up on the ZigBee controller and puts them in the Inbox.
-When the binding is put into discovery mode, the network will have join enabled for 60 seconds.
+When the binding is put into discovery mode via the user interface, the network will have join enabled for 60 seconds.

-The binding will attempt to automatically detect new devices, giving them a type based on their information they report, and will read their supported clusters to define the supported channels.
+The binding will attempt to automatically detect new devices, giving them a type based on the information they report, and will read their supported clusters to define the supported channels.